GOSHROW/reddit-wallpaper-extension/README.md

 - **Draggable Clock**: Click and drag to reposition anywhere on screen, persists across sessions
 - **Clock Reset**: Double-click clock to return to default center position
 - **Time Format Toggle**: Click time to switch between 12-hour and 24-hour formats
+- **Keyboard Shortcuts**: Space/N for next image, S to focus subreddit, Escape to unfocus

 #### Responsive Behavior
 - **Desktop**: Horizontal info bar with all elements in one row